baileysostek/planar-grid-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-FIRST make sure to run `npm install` to get all dependencies for this project, if this does not work please reach out to me at bhsostek@wpi.edu and I can walk you through the installation process.
+FIRST make sure to run `npm install` to get all dependencies for this project

 ## Available Scripts